Fetasalyt/TCAMpy/docs/Background.rst

 This is a 2D cellular automata model; the area is a square grid, with each cell being able to have discrate values ranging from 0 to a 'pmax'+1 (see below).
 If a square is 0, it is empty, if not 0, a tumor cell exists there with a proliferation potential of the square's value.
 All probabilites mentioned below, the maximum proliferation potential value, model duration and area size is a parameter of the model, which can be set by the user.
 Here is a quick explanation of how the model works.
+Please note that the exact parameter values, equations, ranges and methods are described in the paper: [to be uploaded] (and can also be seen in the source code).

 Tumor cell types
 ----------------